 How do I join the board of directors?

 The board of directors will govern (but not run) the school as it moves forward.
-We are actively forming a board of directors that includes individuals with diverse and practical backgrounds (lawyers, accountants, bankers, business owners, and stay-at-home moms) but are always seeking great candidates.
-The most important criteria is whether you are actively involved in a committee, you work as team on the committee, and show that you are self motivated and work hard.
+We have a board of directors that includes individuals with diverse and practical backgrounds (lawyers, accountants, bankers, business owners, and stay-at-home moms) but are always seeking great candidates.
+The most important criteria is whether you are actively involved in a committee, you work as a team on the committee, and show that you are self motivated and work hard.
 If interested, please send an email to email@example.com describing why you want to be on the board and what you bring to the table; please include your resume.

 What does it mean to be a highly qualified teacher?